 How Much Should You Spend On Groceries?

 The reality, however, is much more complicated.
-Food is such a personal, individualized thing that it’s hard to give advice about how to save money on it that applies to everyone.
+Food is such a personal, individualized thing that it’s hard to give advice about saving money on it that applies to everyone.

-So, what can we say about how much a person should be spending on their groceries?
+So, what can we say about how much a person should be spending on their groceries per month?
 There are resources and guidelines that can give us a good starting point, but beyond that, it’s up to individuals to decide what makes sense for themselves and their families.

 To help you create a grocery budget, we’ve broken down exactly what the guidelines say and how you can use them to help you make the best decisions for your household, from the produce department to the frozen food aisle.